 Research Interfaces is tracking the highest reported specific energies of different Li-ion technologies in academic literature.
 See below the chart for more details and relevant references.
-If you want to join us and stay up to date on the latest battery research, check out our Keeping Up with Batteries service.
+If you want to stay up to date on the latest battery research, join our Keeping Up with Batteries service.

 Why is specific energy (also gravimetric energy density) so important?
 Because it is a metric that reflects the performance of the whole cell and is thus relevant to battery applications.
 It represents a critical step from academia to industry, serving as an estimate of the practical potential of a new battery technology.
 As such, record specific energy is difficult to achieve because it requires excellence in both science and engineering.